nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

 Copy the `address` shown in the app and head over to [getsome.nimiq.com](https://getsome.nimiq.com).
-Follow the Nimiq Onboarding Guide, create a wallet in the Nimiq Account Manager and receive one NIM.
+Follow the Nimiq Onboarding Guide, create a wallet and receive one NIM.
 Finally you'll arrive in the Nimiq Safe from where you can send the NIM to your address here.
 And you can also send it back to keep it safe. :)